 MILS 3443 Leadership Development Assessment Course

 4 semester hours.
 A five-week off-campus field training course stressing the practical application of leadership management, with emphasis on tactical and technical military field skills.
 Open only to students who have successfully completed MILS 3341 and 3342, P/F grade only.
-Prerequisite: MILS 3341, MILS 3342.
+Requisite: MILS 3341, MILS 3342.

 MILS 3495 Nursing Advanced Summer Training

 4 semester hours.
 Seven-week off-campus internship at a major U.S. Army hospital for ROTC nursing students.
 A nursing practicum with the focus on providing the student with hands-on experience which integrates clinical, interpersonal, and leadership knowledge and skills.
 Practical experience and familiarization with Army nursing in a variety of clinical tasks in the areas of medical-surgical nursing, pediatrics, obstetrics, and, in some cases, intensive care in ICUs.
 May be used for partial credit for NURS 3647 or NURS 3347 with prior arrangement and approval of the U.T.A.
 Dean of Nursing.
 Dallas Baptist University does not have a School of Nursing.
-Prerequisite: Completion of the junior year of a baccalaureate nursing program.
+Requisite: Completion of the junior year of a baccalaureate nursing program.

 MILS 4341 Advanced Leadership I